-Statutory Spending Limit €230,000
+Statutory Spending Limit €37,650 (4 seat Constituency)

-Amount Assigned to Party €100,000
+Amount Assigned to Party

-Amount Election Agent Can Spend €130,000
+Amount Election Agent Can Spend

+€10,000

+€27,650

 1.2.2 The Act does not specify when the agreed assignment between the candidate and the political party should be made.
-Similarly, the Act does not preclude a renegotiation of the agreed assignment.
-The Standards Commission strongly advises, however, that the agreed assignment should be finalised before any expenses are incurred by either the candidate's election agent or the party's national agent.
+Similarly, the Act does not preclude a re-negotiation of the agreed assignment.
+The Standards Commission strongly advises, however, that

-1.2.3 The Act provides that the amount assigned to a political party must be agreed in writing between the candidate and the party [Section 33(1)(b)(i)].
-The written agreement, therefore, should clearly state the amount assigned to the party and must be signed by the candidate and the appropriate party official.
-Where assignments are re-negotiated, a new written agreement must be made.
+- the agreed assignment should be finalised before any expenses are incurred by either the candidate's election agent or the party's national agent. - 1.2.3 The Act provides that the amount assigned to a political party must be agreed in writing between the candidate and the party [Section 32(1)(b)(i)].
+The written agreement, therefore, should clearly state the amount assigned to the party and should be signed by the candidate and the appropriate party official.
+Where assignments are renegotiated, a new written agreement must be made.
 A copy of the written agreement should be given to the candidate's election agent.
-The election agent will be required to furnish a copy of the written agreement with his/her Election Expenses Statement [Section 36(1)(c)].
+The election agent will be required to furnish a copy of the written agreement along with his/her election expenses statement [Section 36(1)(c)].